Online (Brad Paisley song)

 "Online" is a song by American country music artist Brad Paisley.
-It was released on July 2, 2007, as the second single from the album 5th Gear.
-The single is Paisley's ninth overall Number One single on the Billboard Hot Country Songs charts, as well as his fifth consecutive Number One.
-In addition, the song's music video won a Video of the Year award for Paisley at the 2007 Country Music Association awards.
+It was released to country radio stations on July 2, 2007, as the second single from the album 5th Gear.
+"Online" reached the #1 spot on the Billboard Country charts on October 13, 2007.
+It was certified Gold by the RIAA on February 4, 2010.
+On November 7, 2007, Brad Paisley's single "Online" won Paisley an award for Male Vocalist of the Year, and Music Video of the Year at the 41st Annual Country Music Association Awards.
+The awards were held at the Sommet Center in Nashville and were broadcast on ABC.
 Paisley wrote this song with Kelley Lovelace and Chris DuBois.

 Content

 "Online" is a moderate up-tempo song whose lyrics satirize the online world, specifically MySpace.
 Here, the song's protagonist is a geek who lives at home with his parents, holds a job at the local Pizza Pitt pizzeria, and claims limited success in the dating world.
 Actually "five-foot-three and overweight," a fan of science fiction, and a mild asthmatic, the main character has an account on MySpace.
 There, he assumes a much more desirable yet fictitious personality: "Online, I'm out in Hollywood / I'm six-foot-five and I look damn good / I drive a Maserati / I'm a black-belt in karate / And I love a good glass of wine".
 Later in the song, he claims to live in Malibu, California, have a sexy, finely sculptured body, and model for Calvin Klein Inc. and GQ.
 His sex life amounts to being able to have a "three way chat with two women at one time", an example of double entendre.
 All this makes the geek claim that he is "so much cooler online."
 The album version of the song ends with a marching band playing the melody of the chorus, a reference to an earlier line where the protagonist claims to play tuba in a marching band.